ivanxavier7/react-three-fiber/11 - Physics/README.md

 * trimesh - avoid, for holes inside objects like donuts or terrain
 * custom - its scalable for complex models

+Don't change their position after attaching them to the object.
+If needed, use this method to reset your position without speed.

 Custom colliders references:
 * [Ball](https://rapier.rs/javascript3d/classes/Ball.html)